What do people who have never contacted you before see when they Google your business? Are the results positive? Negative? Non-existent?

 In the first part of our look at Online Reputation Management, we examined how Online Reputation Management (ORM) and SEO are similar, but not the same.

 Now we’re going to dig a little deeper to see how those two principles can work to protect your online reputation, attract new customers and increase your sales.

-As we said, the goal of SEO is to make your online content more visible to search engines, to get your business to page one of search results for relevant keywords.
+As previously stated, the goal of SEO is to make your online content more visible to search engines, to get your business to page one of the SERP (search engine results page) for relevant keywords.
 If your SEO campaign is successful, then competitors trying to rank for those same keywords will see their content fall down the results page, because you replaced their name with yours.

-Numbers don’t lie: search engines get over 6.5 billion searches every day, making search engines one of the best places to connect with consumers, and businesses are missing out if they don’t focus on SEO.
+Numbers don’t lie: Google gets more than 2 billion searches every day, making search engines one of the best places to connect with consumers, and businesses are missing out if they don’t focus on SEO.
 Since the majority of web users only look at the first couple of search results, SEO done well can boost traffic to your site, and ideally, convert those searchers into buying customers.

 Google would have you believe that SEO is simple.
 Just post some great content and people will flock to your site!

 The Internet is a big place, competition for your keywords is fierce, and it’s filled with people who have a lot to say—not all of it good.

 You can’t address problems if you don’t know what they are.
 Perform searches with “reviews” or “complaints” at the end of your name if you want to see the real dirt.

 An efficient ORM plan involves constant monitoring for mentions of your name, business name, and products you sell.